What you need to know about Biden's nominees - Local News 8

 What you need to know about Biden’s nominees

-President-elect Joe Biden has moved swiftly to build out his administration since his election last month, and has named several people to top roles in his Cabinet and other key posts.
+President-elect Joe Biden has moved swiftly to build out his administration, naming his choices for Cabinet posts such as secretary of state, secretary of defense and health and human services secretary.

 Several of Biden’s picks would make history if confirmed by the United States Senate as the first woman or person of color to serve in their role.
 Many also have decades of experience in their field and served in President Barack Obama’s administration.

-Note: This story will be updated with additional nominees.